InsertDisc/pattrmm/README.md

     updated upon following runs.
 Any series that loses it's 'Returning Series' status will be updated accordingly and removed from further searches.
 This greatly speeds up the process of daily executions.

+    Docker version runs daily at the specified PATTRMM_TIME.
+This is a 24 hour format.

 Update notes:

 Recent changes require updating your settings.yml (or deleting it) and deleting your vars.py file.